 The autocorrelation time is divergent in the critical state $T\to T_c$.

-\underline{\bf Self-organized criticality}\\ We have seen, that phase transitions can be characterized by a set of exponents describing the respective power laws of various quantities like the correlation function or the auto-correlation function.
-The phase transition occurs generally at a single point, {\it viz} $T=T_c$ for a thermodynamical system.
+\runinhead{Self-Organized Criticality} We have seen that phase transitions can be characterized by a set of exponents describing the respective power laws of various quantities like the correlation function or the autocorrelation function.
+The phase transition occurs generally at a single point, viz $T=T_c$ for a thermodynamical system.
 At the phase transition the system becomes effectively independent of the details of its governing equations, being determined by symmetries.

-It then comes as a surprise that there should exist complex dynamical systems which attain a critical state for a finite range of parameters.
-This possibility, denoted `self-organized criticality' and the central subject of this chapter, is to some extend counter intuitive.
+It then comes as a surprise that there should exist complex dynamical systems {that} attain a critical state for a finite range of parameters.
+This possibility, denoted \qut{self-organized criticality} and the central subject of this chapter, is to some {extent} counter intuitive.
 We can regard the parameters entering the evolution equation as given externally.
-Self-organized criticality then signifies that the system effectively adapts to changes in the external parameters, e.g. to changes in the given time- and length-scales, in such a way that the stationary state becomes independent to those changes.
+Self-organized criticality then signifies that the system effectively adapts to changes in the external parameters, e.g. to changes in the given time and length scales, in such a way that the stationary state becomes independent {of} those changes.

-\subsection{$1/f$ noise}

-So far we have discussed the occurance of critical states in classical thermodynamics and statistical physics.
-We now ask ourselve for experimental evidence that criticalility might play a central role in certain time-dependent phenomena.

-\underline{\bf $1/f$ noise}\\ Per Bak and coworkers have pointed out, that the ubiquitous $1/f$ noise, well known from electrical engineering, should result from a self-organized phenomenum.
-One can postulate the noise to be generated by a continuum of weakly coupled damped oscillators representing the environment.
+\subsection{$\textbf{\textit{1/f}}$ Noise}